How to avoid broadband price increases

 How much should you pay for broadband?

-If you're just after broadband on its own, it’s a little cheaper - averaging £27.16.
-But if you opt for a broadband and TV bundle, the price rises to £43.59.
+If you're after broadband with a landline, it’ll cost a bit more, averaging £31.74.
+And if you opt for a broadband and TV bundle, the price rises to £45.12.

 The actual amount you’ll end up paying will depend on factors like the speed and type of package you choose, as well as your connection type.
 A more detailed breakdown of typical broadband costs can be found below: